ChelseaGuan/Word-Document-Filler/README.md

 # Word-Document-Filler

 ## About the Project
-C# Windows form application that scans Word documents for empty table cells and fills them with “N/A”.
+Windows form application that scans Word documents for empty table cells and fills them with “N/A”.
+Utilized multithreading to implement a progress bar.

 ### Development
-This project was developed in Visual Studio 2019.
+This project was developed in Visual Studio 2019 using C#.

 ## Demonstration